Compile-time checking of non-allocating functions

 in the callees.

-For example, the check succeeds on add
+For example, the check succeeds on add and fails on add64:

 let[@zero_alloc] add b x y = if b then x + y else x